Vehicular Homicide Cases

 Evidence That Shapes Vehicular Homicide Cases

 Evidence plays a pivotal role in determining outcomes in vehicular homicide trials.
-Strong evidence can clarify whether negligence, intoxication, or both led to the fatal accident.
+Strong evidence can clarify whether reckless driving, intoxication, or both led to the fatal accident.
 Some of the key types of evidence include:

 Accident reports: Police records detail the sequence of events and help establish fault.